post-induction therapy model of developmental immaturity

 treating childhood trauma

-At Polaris, all therapists are trained in the Post Induction Therapy (PIT) model of developmental immaturity.
+At Polaris, all therapists are trained in the Post Induction Therapy (PIT) model of developmental immaturity, but what is post-induction therapy?
 PIT is a form of therapy that seeks to treat the effects of childhood trauma and address the corresponding immaturity that may occur as a result.
-With regards to comprehensive, researched based psychology, PIT has been one of the most proven methods of directly addressing childhood trauma.
+With regard to comprehensive, researched psychology, PIT has been one of the most proven methods of directly addressing childhood trauma.
 Post Induction Therapy is a cornerstone of our treatment program and has been effectively employed by Polaris for years.
+This approach allows patients to gain a deeper understanding of their underlying issues.

-PIT was first developed by psychologist Pia Mellody in the 1980s who, having been a survivor of childhood trauma herself, sought to improve upon the treatments she received when she was younger.
-Drawing from the techniques Mellody realized were most effective for treating her own self, PIT was eventually synthesized into a full treatment model that could better enable clients to function on a daily basis.
+PIT was first developed by psychologist Pia Mellody in the 1980s, who, having been a survivor of childhood trauma herself, sought to improve upon the treatments she received when she was younger.
+Drawing from the techniques Mellody realized were most effective for treating her own self, PIT was eventually synthesized into a full treatment model that could better enable clients to function daily.

-Trauma—which can appear in a variety of forms—is something that does not just affect the victim during the traumatic events themselves, but can continue to affect them into the future.
-Though the victim does not necessarily need to be diagnosed with Post Traumatic Stress Disorder (PTSD) in order to benefit from PIT, the model does indeed help with PTSD treatment.
-Children and teenagers are particularly vulnerable to being traumatized, and because they are undergoing some of the most formative years of their life, it is important to monitor their continued development.
+Trauma — which can appear in a variety of forms — is something that does not just affect the victim during the traumatic events themselves but can continue to affect them into the future.
+Though the victim does not necessarily need to be diagnosed with Post Traumatic Stress Disorder (PTSD) to receive the benefits of post-induction therapy, the model does indeed help with PTSD treatment.
+Children and teenagers are particularly vulnerable to being traumatized, and because they are undergoing some of the most formative years of their lives, it is important to monitor their continued development.

-Therapists may use a variety of methods to facilitate the PIT approach, based on client need.
+Therapists may use a variety of methods to facilitate the PIT approach based on client needs.
 Nonetheless, PIT will always include:

 Rapport building